MercuryWorkshop/Pollen/readme.md

 - Type In "shell"
 - Type In "sudo chmod +x ./path-to-script.sh"
 - Type In "sudo ./path-to-script.sh"
+*Note the script needs to be re ran everytime you shutdown / restart your chromebook*

 ## How It Works
 It works by loading a custom user policy in to CrOS.
 (Similar to how policies on windows work)\